 Every now and then, I share theological reflections, pastoral devotions, musings about the academic life, and just about anything related to early Christianity or the life, ministry, and mission of God’s people.

-Note: This blog is an Amazon Associate site and receives a small commission from qualifying purchases using the links on the publications page
+Note: This website is an Amazon Associate site and receives a small commission from qualifying purchases using the links on the publications page

 PROF MAX LEE